 These will likely lose to inflation.
 If you distribute them properly you can get FDIC insurance on all of your assets.
 But will the FDIC survive an economic collapse?
 Well, it better or you can expect collapse of the banking system and our society.

 60/40 or 40/60 Funds (VBIAX in the graph) -

 In the graph, stocks crash and bonds don't grow.
 The bond portion contributed nothing to the total return.

 Bonds do reduce the volatility of the investment.
 But in the graph example, after three years, the pure stock asset is so far ahead of the 60/40 fund that it covers any typical stock market crash.

 These have big management fees, you lose control of your assets, you have nothing to leave to heirs.
 And in a severe economic collapse, the managing company may fail and the insurance may fail.

-I looked up a typical rate for an immediate annuity.
-7% - about twice the rate of SCHD.
+I looked up a typical distribution for an immediate annuity.
+7% - about twice the distribution of SCHD.
 But it never increases.
-With inflation at 4%, a 7% return becomes, effectively, 5.1% in the eleventh year.
-For SCHD, at a growth rate of 10% minus 4% inflation, a 3.5% return becomes, effectively, 5.5% at eleven years.
+With inflation at 4%, a 7% distribution becomes, effectively, 5.1% in the eleventh year.
+For SCHD, at a growth rate of 10% minus 4% inflation, a 3.5% distribution becomes, effectively, 5.5% at eleven years.
 After that SCHD keeps going up and the annuity keeps going down.
 It is easy to manipulate the results by adjusting the inflation and growth rate.